ayellapragada/root/README.md

 ## Ideas For Next

+- Possibly hide clearing options unless it's your turn / you making the decisions.
+Want to hide supporters / options for revolt.
 - Bug when you just _literally_ can't build anymore of them.
 This needs better handling throughout potentially.
 - Hand refactor that allows to just ask the hand if anything matches, as opposed to the "oh ok i'll check if a card matches and then also another card".